On this page you can find out how to access your assessment results, why results may be withheld and how to get a review of results.

 - In Semester 2, initially all withheld and late entry grades (WC, WD and LE) result in an academic standing level of Pending if these grades prevent the determination of a true academic standing level.
 Once the deadline for Suspension or Exclusion has passed, withheld grades of WD and WC are treated as Fails if the student's previous semester's academic standing was not Good.
 This is to ensure that students who may be at risk of failure are identified early and can consult an academic advisor before finalising their next semester's enrolment.

 How to apply for a review of results

 NOTE: You must submit your application no later than 5 working days after the return of the piece of work or, in the case of an exam, 5 working days from the date of release of results.

 You can apply for a review of results for any of your assessment tasks.

 If you are requesting a review of result for a group assessment, all participants must be in agreement before a request for a review of the group’s result may be requested.
-Please attach email confirmation from each group member when submitting your request (file size is limited to 2MB).
+Please include the zID number of each group member when submitting your request.

 A review of your results may result in the mark going up or down.

-You'll be required to give reasons to justify your request for re-assessment.
-If you don't supply sufficient reasons, the School may decline to take action.
+- You will be required to give reasons to justify your request for re-assessment and if you don't supply sufficient reasons, the Course Authority may decline to take action.